DMVis/DMVis/documentation/components/bar.md

 # Bar component

-A bar that can be used for bar visualizations.
+A bar that can be used for bar visualisations.
 Coordinates are relative to the parent SVG element.
 Only positive `width` values are visible.
 Both positive and negative `height` values are visible